 For most retail sneaker bots, the behaviour is fairly easy to spot – rarely are they subtle in their actions.
 The same was true with this particular customer, and we were able to quickly identify and then protect against them.
 The sneaker bots followed the standard modus operandi: to first monitor the site for a specific shoe (or designer bag, shirt or indeed anything else that has been deemed the sine qua non on any given day – sneaker bots don’t confine themselves to sneakers!).

 Once the path became live, they sprang into action.
 The below plot shows the initial monitoring stage, and then the immediate ramp-up to BUY BUY BUY (or at least, attempt to BUY BUY BUY – we were blocking them at this stage):

-Intent in cases like this is also fairly easy to understand.
-In this instance, the requests were almost exclusively referencing the Yeezy Triple Black, but in all cases the bot will have been pre-programmed to look for a specific product.
+The intent in cases like this is also fairly easy to understand.
+In this instance, the requests were almost exclusively referencing the Yeezy Triple Black, but in all cases, the bot will have been pre-programmed to look for a specific product.
 This sort of thing is what sets the traffic apart from that of a normal shopper eager for the latest pair of kicks.

 The trick is being able to configure your bot management tool to look for the right red flags and to then take appropriate defensive action.
 In our case, we’ve found that our custom advanced mitigations including Captcha, showing alternate content, adding challenges to the user journey or cancelling orders, pretty much cover all the bases.